jjvanzon/JJs-Music-Production-2020-2024/README.md

 - [ ] Start final pattern with a cymbal or something?
 - [ ] Metal stereo error sounds good at the beginning of patterns.
 Use it more?
 - [ ] Metal high chords a whole note off?
-- [ ] First modulation less distance?
 - [ ] Final part B before sax outtro seems to have violins more quiet.
 Might want louder.
 - [ ] Before whistle intro, ealier note offs, in the pattern before.
 - [ ] Counts for end of string intro too.
 - [ ] After whistle intro, synth part starts with some unexpected chords.
 Maybe change a major to a minor at the beginning.
 - [ ] Fade-out is a bit dull now
+- [ ] First modulation less distance?
 - [ ] Tempo slow according to a friend

 ### 2024-04-14 TODO Luister Song: Expression

+- [ ] ..
+Listing expression possibilities
 - [ ] Softer violins at the beginning
 - [ ] Echo violin (slow tremolo) accidentally all same volume?
 - [ ] More dynamics in the violin chords in the mid-low frequencies?
+- [ ] Some volume envelopes use both "Envelope Loop" and "Sustain Loop", which seems strange to me.

 Postponed
 ---------